LefterisMal/Sports_Betting_Markets/README.md

-#This Projects contains several projects based on football (or soccer) betting, approaching betting in a similar way to the stock market.
-From the begining of betting exchanges
+# Sports_Betting_Markets

-betting (when the liquidity is high enough) immitates the stock market deeply, while also estimations can be made for the odds (or price) of an event to happen just like pricing a financial asset.
+This Projects contains several projects based on football (or soccer) betting, approaching betting in a similar way to the stock market.
+From the begining of betting exchanges betting (when the liquidity is high enough) immitates the stock market deeply, while also estimations can be made for the odds (or price) of an event to happen just like pricing a financial asset.